-The Haneen Project is an initiative established as a result of Sunbula's product development training in Balata refugee camp, which was held in 2007.
-A group of women who received the training formed an independent income-generating project in order to utilize their newly-acquinted skills for handicraft production.
+The Haneen Project is an initiative established in 2007 in Balata refugee camp in the Nablus area in the northern West Bank, as a result of Sunbula’s product development training activities.
+A group of women who received the training formed an independent income-generating project in order to utilize their newly-acquired skills for handicraft production.
 Haneen means 'longing' in Arabic, and it symbolizes the refugees' longing for their ancestral homeland and cultural heritage.

 Balata Refugee Camp

 Nablus District, West Bank